-We see lots of kitchen trends at HouseLogic, so we know it’s easy to get swept along with what’s in vogue, only to get bummed out by your faddish design choices a few years later.
+With kitchen trends, it’s easy to get swept along with what’s in vogue, only to get bummed out by faddish design choices a few years later.
 Thank you — and damn you — Pinterest.

 But chances are you’re only going to remodel your current kitchen once.
-After all, a complete kitchen renovation has a national median cost of $60,000, according to the “Remodeling Impact Report” from the National Association of REALTORS®.
+After all, a complete kitchen renovation costs an average $80,000, according to the "Remodeling Impact Report" from the National Association of REALTORS®.
 With that much on the line, you want to make all the right moves.
-If you do, you could recover about 62% of your investment if you sell.
+If you do, you could recover about 75% of your investment if you sell.

-So we’re here to future-proof you from angst by naming the seven definitive kitchen features that will retain their beauty, marketability, and value — all while giving you lasting enjoyment.
+So we’re here to future-proof you from angst by naming seven kitchen features that are likely to retain their beauty, marketability, and value — all while giving you lasting enjoyment.

-Bottom line: White is the most marketable color.
-You’ll always find it atop the National Kitchen and Bath Association’s annual survey of most popular kitchen colors.
+Bottom line: White is a marketable color.
+It's usually close to the top of the National Kitchen and Bath Association’s annual survey of most popular kitchen colors.
 It simply doesn’t go out of style.

 - Throughout history, it’s been associated with happiness, purity (think Snow White), and new beginnings.